DoSomething/darwin/Positions/PrincipalEngineer.md

 - Significant contributions in more than one context: presentation layer, data modeling, event handling, software architecture, continuous integration, testing
 - Demonstrated ability to switch contexts quickly and contribute across multiple teams and projects
 - Knowledge of framework/language-specific and general best practices: coding standards, core architecture, package management
+- Understanding of how software actually runs in the wild; ability to support software running in production

 ### Technical mentorship
 - Regular advice and guidance with other developers on architecture, best practices, documentation